 Jordan didn’t feel well when taking it but she was able to focus, started excelling in school and was more confident.

 I started researching healthier options.
-I found a health mentor who radically changed my thinking.
-He told me something that will stick with me forever.
+I found a health practitioner who radically changed my thinking.
+He told me something that I will never forget.
 “Jordan isn’t deficient in Strattera and she never has been.”

 From this moment, we worked to get her off the drugs and began changing our whole family’s diet a little at a time.
 The first thing to go was processed food and sugar.